FeGe as a building block for the kagome 1:1, 1:6:6, and 1:3:5 families: hidden d-orbital decoupling of flat band sectors, effective models and interaction Hamiltonians: Building models for 1:6:6 class from 1:1 class: Application to MgFe6Ge6

 where $t_{p_z^{h^1}, d_4}^{NN}$ and $t_{p_z^{h^2}, d_4}^{NN}$ can take independent values, as honeycomb Ge's on $z=0$ and $z=0.5$ planes are symmetry-independent.
 The coupling terms between $p_z^t$ and $p_z^t$, as well as $p_z^t$ and $d$ orbitals, are

-where $\Delta_{TT}=0.32$ is the distance in the $z$-direction between two closest trigonal Ge atoms, and $\Delta_{KT}=0.09$ is the dislocation of trigonal Ge atoms in the $z$-direction from the kagome layer.
+where $\Delta_{TT}=0.32$ is the distance in the $z$-direction between two closest triangular Ge atoms, and $\Delta_{KT}=0.09$ is the dislocation of triangular Ge atoms in the $z$-direction from the kagome layer.
 Other matrix blocks are the same as in \cref{Eq_ham2_matrix_blocks}.
 Notice that as in FeGe, the hopping between $d_4$ and $p_z^t$ is forbidden by the $M_{120}(=M_y)$ symmetry.

 For the third group of orbitals, i.e., $d_{z^2}$ of Fe at $6i$ and the bonding states of honeycomb Ge at $b^1@3f$ and $b^2@3g$ ($3f$ and $3g$ are on $z=0,\frac{1}{2}$ planes, respectively, as shown in \cref{SG191-wyckoff}), the TB Hamiltonian has the form